-MultiBank Group Named Best Global Regulated Broker 2024
+Multibank Group Named Best Global Regulated Broker 2024

-(MENAFN- Cicero & Bernay A Communication Consultancy) Dubai, UAE, 29 January 2025: MultiBank Group, the world’s largest financial derivatives institution headquartered in Dubai, proudly announces its recognition as the ‘Best Global Regulated Broker 2024’ by the International Wealth Management and Financial Investment Forum (IWMFIF) in Hong Kong.
+(MENAFN- Mid-East Info) MultiBank Group, the world's largest financial derivatives institution headquartered in Dubai, proudly announces its recognition as the 'Best Global Regulated Broker 2024' by the International Wealth Management and Financial investment Forum (IWMFIF) in Hong Kong.

 With a product portfolio of over 20,000 financial instruments, spanning forex, metals, commodities, shares, indices, and digital assets, the company offers clients a range of options.
 Supported by advanced trading platforms, superior liquidity, and multi-jurisdictional regulation, the Group ensures secure, transparent, and seamless services.